francois-meunier-phd/exercise_data_pred/README.md

 The use of Random Forests regressor and Gradient boosting showed that these approaches give similar perfomances.

+Results and real values (for comparison) are stored in a csv file called "results_classical_ml.csv", where information on the travel (date, stations names, ...) are also mentionned.

 ## Deep learning approach
 In this context, deep learning has a reason to be used when time series are considered.
 However, it is not possible to implement it when the prediction has to be done at day -90, as we don't have, in this case, an history od the current time series.
 That's why this set of methods could only be used from day -60 (in our task of prediction).
 ### Choice of structure